 BEST ART SAFARI ON SKIS

 This winter the woodpecker, bear and two porcupines dotted among Mont Sutton’s renowned glades and tree runs are joined by an owl made of tires, metal and wood by artist Marek Latzmann and a 1.5m cow on skis by Daniel Haché.
-Best scavenger hunt in the east.Tags: Best of Skiing in Canada
+Best scavenger hunt in the east.Tags: best of skiing, Best of Skiing in Canada